Research Program – Proposal Requirements

 Proposal Body (limit 5 pages)

-- Introduction, Background, or Problem Statement: Introduce and provide background on the health indicator(s) that will be assessed, and the marine mammal populations and environmental factors that will be studied.
+- Introduction, Background, or Problem Statement: Introduce and provide background on the topic of the proposed project.
 Provide a brief review of prior related efforts by the research team or others.
 Indicate knowledge gaps, shortfalls of previous efforts, or challenges to further progress and describe how the proposed effort will address these issues.
-Describe importance of the health indicator, and how it would be expected to relate to vital rates (reproductive performance, survival, or growth).
-If applicable, describe connections with a changing climate.
+Describe the importance of the proposed work, and how it addresses the funding opportunity topic.
+Be sure to include any background information on the current knowledge of population parameters, sources of M/SI for the species, and geographic area the project will address.

 - Goals and Objectives: Provide statements of both the general or broad goal of the proposed project and the specific objectives that will be addressed within the scope of this proposal to make progress toward that goal.
 Provide your view of the importance or significance of the project, and how it relates to the Commission’s mission and goals.

-- Methods/Approach: Provide a detailed description of the methods, including methods for data analysis, so that the reviewer can understand how you will address the specific objectives of the project.
-If applicable, describe any new methods or tools that will be developed, and any long-term data or time series samples to be used or contributed to.
-If you are not conducting original research but are developing a workshop, review panel, or other activity; describe the nature of the activity, the planned agenda or working format, likely attendees/participants, and tentative dates and location of the planned activity.
+- Methods/Approach: Provide a detailed description of the approach and methods, including methods for data analysis, so that the reviewer can understand how you will address the specific objectives of the project.
+Describe any new methods or tools that will be developed, and any long-term data or time series samples to be used or contributed to.
+If your proposed project includes a workshop, review panel, or other activity; describe the nature of the activity, the planned agenda or working format, likely attendees/participants, tentative dates and location of the planned activity, and how success of the activity will be measured.

-- Research Permits: Specify whether permits or authorizations and/or Animal Care and Use approvals are necessary.
+- Research Permits: Specify whether permits, authorizations, and/or approvals (e.g., Animal Care and Use, Institutional Review Board for research involving humans participating as subjects) are necessary.
 If necessary to conduct the proposed research, provide details regarding whether permits or authorizations and/or Animal Care and Use approvals have been obtained.
-If necessary permits, authorizations, and approvals are pending, provide the status for obtaining them and when they are expected to be issued.
+If required permits, authorizations, and approvals are pending, provide the status for obtaining them and when they are expected to be issued.

 Budget and Time Line (limit 2 pages)